Maryam-Tootazehi/anime-or-not/README.md

-# Welcome to your anime-or-cartoon project
+# Welcome to the anime-or-cartoon project

 ## Project info